basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Default-Quick-Start.md

 ```

+You will have to change some of the above variables for your own environment, such as IP addresses or ports.

 If you run this script and things are working as expected, you will get the following output:

     C1 PUT Successful